Automatically Assign Device Profiles to Access Points

 Juniper Mist can automatically assign a device profile based on:

 - The Link Layer Discovery Protocol (LLDP) system name of the switch that the AP is connected to.
-To use this option, configure the LLDP system name to include the device profile name.
+To use this option, preconfigure the LLDP system name to include the device profile name.

 The AP model.
 To use this option, create a list of AP models and their corresponding device profiles when you configure the auto-provisioning rule.

 - The AP's Domain Name System (DNS) suffix.
-To use this option, configure each DNS suffix to include the device profile name.
+To use this option, you need to preconfigure the DNS suffix on the WAN Edge or router to include the device profile name.

 To configure auto-provisioning for device profile: